 What to take with you:

-2. Pictures.
 If you have pictures that cannot be replaced, take them with you.
-The last thing you need in the stress of moving is to find out your wedding pictures have been ruined.
+The last thing you need in the stress of moving is to find out your wedding or baby pictures have been ruined.

-3. Your medications.
 Sometimes the movers are delayed for a variety of reasons.
-Take all of your medications with you and be sure you have more of a supply than you think you will ever need.
+Take all of your medications with you, and be sure you have more of a supply than you think you will ever need.
 Better safe than sorry!

-4. At least one phone.
-It could be days before your things arrive and you need to have communication.
+It could be days before your things arrive, and you need to have communication.
+Don’t forget your chargers!

-5. Take toiletry items including toilet paper with you.
-It’s also not a bad idea to at least take the shower liner with you (with hooks) and a few towels.
-Make sure you also have pillows and blankets in case you have to camp out on the floor for a few days.
+Make sure you also have pillows and blankets if you have to camp out on the floor for a few days.

-6. Be sure you have everything for your pets.
-You will need their food, bowls, litter and any medications.
-Also try to bring a favorite toy so they have something familiar.
+You will need their food, bowls, litter, and any medications.
+Also, try to bring a favorite toy so they have something familiar.

 The most important thing to take with you…